What Is Oil Pulling Therapy and Can it Improve Dental Health?

 Oil Pulling therapy involves putting a tablespoon of vegetable oil (usually sunflower or sesame seed oil) into your mouth and swishing it around like mouthwash for an extended period of time.
 It is recommended to do this on an empty stomach at the beginning of the day.
-After you've rinsed the oil through every little crevice in your mouth which takes about 10-20 minutes you spit the oil out.
+After you’ve rinsed the oil through every little crevice in your mouth which takes about 10-20 minutes you spit the oil out.
 According to the remedy, the oil is supposed to remove the toxic bacteria in your mouth.
-You can find detailed instructions on oil pulling from this devoted oil pulling website.
+You can find more information on oil pulling from this website.

 Oil pulling therapy has been used for many years as an Indian natural remedy to prevent teeth decay, bleeding gums, bad breath, dry mouth, dry throat, and chapped lips.
 It was also used because it was believed to strengthen the teeth, gums, and jaws.
 This remedy had been passed on and used because the Indians believed it worked, not because of scientific evidence.

 However, in the last decade there have been some studies published that address the issue of whether or not oil pulling is effective.
 I found the results rather surprising.
 Here’s an easy-to-read summary of the four studies that I was able to find that discussed oil pulling and oral health.

 This study aimed to find out if oil pulling could reduce the amount of streptococcus mutans (one of the major bad bacteria in plaque) in people’s saliva.